ladybug-tools/ladybug-primer/text/components/Monthly_Chart.md

 Boolean to note whether multiple connected monthly or daily input _data with the same units should be stacked on top of each other.
 Otherwise, all bars for monthly/daily data will be placed next to each other.
 (Default: False).
 * ##### percentile
 An optional number between 0 and 50 to be used for the percentile difference from the mean that hourly data meshes display at.
 For example, using 34 will generate hourly data meshes with a range of one standard deviation from the mean.
 Note that this input only has significance when the input data collections are hourly.
 (Default: 34)
+* ##### time_marks
+Boolean to note whether the month labels should be replaced with marks for the time of day in each month.
+This is useful for displaying hourly data, particularly when the input data is only for a month and not the whole year.
 * ##### global_title
 A text string to label the entire entire chart.
 It will be displayed in the lower left of the output chart.
 The default will display the metadata of the input _data.
 * ##### y_axis_title